Master (MS) in Nursing

 In addition, the following are required and will be evaluated for admission:

-• Prior to beginning clinical experiences in a New York clinical facility, students must submit a copy of their current, unencumbered license to practice as a registered nurse in New York; this is required by the New York State Department of Education Office of the Professions
+• Before beginning clinical experiences in a New York clinical facility, students must submit a copy of their New York RN license; this is required by the New York State Department of Education Office of the Professions

 • Submission of a 500-word personal statement that addresses: why the applicant is seeking advanced education in general and specifically at Binghamton University; unique aspects of the applicant's background that will contribute to the Decker graduate community (for example, extracurricular, work or volunteer experiences); and goals the applicant hopes to achieve upon completion of the program